castey/ragBot/readme.md

    ```

 3. **Interact with the Bot**
-   Use the provided `getAI` function to send prompts and receive responses.
+   Use the provided `genAI` function to send prompts and receive responses.

 ## 📂 Code Overview